Ily3s/AdventOfCode2021/README.md

 * Because puzzles 18 to 24 have been sooo hard
 * Beacause my motivation is more ephemeral than an r-value

-I ended this AoC with 43/50 stars which is not so bad Merry Christmas to those who celebrate it,
+I ended this AoC with 43/50 stars which is not so bad.
+Merry Christmas to those who celebrate it,
 Happy New Year